 This article will comprehensively dissect sustainable winemaking—its practices, certifications, and benefits.
 Get ready to delve into the fascinating world of sustainable winemaking.

 The term 'sustainable winemaking' refers to winemaking practices that are eco-friendly and contribute to reducing our carbon footprint.
 These practices have a focus on maintaining the biological diversity of vineyards, enhancing soil health, and optimizing the winemaking process.

-With all of these buzzwords, it’s easy to get lost.
-In a nutshell, sustainable wines are made by conserving resources and protecting the water, soils, and animals in and around the vineyard or winery.
+Sustainable wines are made by conserving resources and protecting the water, soils, and animals in and around the vineyard or winery.
 Sustainability is also about taking care of people, ensuring social responsibility and economic viability in the long term.
-And the number one way wineries can be more sustainable is by using less or lighter packaging.
 Wine sustainability certifications, including USDA organic and Demeter biodynamic, allow producers to signal to consumers that they take this stuff seriously.
+And research shows over and over that the number one way wineries can be more sustainable is by using less or lighter packaging.